Built-in Functions

 ./strada -g program.strada

-# Compile with profiling
+# Compile with function profiling

 ./strada -p program.strada